Toxics in firefighting law

 Firefighter fighting a fire

-Under the law, Class B firefighting foam (otherwise known as AFFF) and PFAS-containing PPE are banned for most purposes.
+In Washington, Class B firefighting foam (otherwise known as AFFF) cannot be:

 AFFF may still be used for emergencies and required testing.